Shotbow/fudawiki-files/hanafuda/games/mushi.md

 Due to the usage of a wild card, most rounds will end with two unpaired cards - one Willow, and one that matches the suit of whatever card was captured by the Lightning.
 In this case, the last Willow will be added to the scoring area of the player who captured the other two non-wild Willows, and the remaining card is added to the scoring area of the player who used the Lightning to capture its mate.

 At this point, both players tally the total value of their captured cards, as well as check for any yaku made, according to the charts in the following sections.
 A player's score for the round is calculated as the sum of their captured card points minus 115, plus the value of any captured yaku, minus the value of the opponent's yaku.

-For example, if "Player A" captured 2 Brights, 3 Animals, 3 Ribbons, and 10 Chaff, and made the "Three Brights" yaku, while "Player B" captured the rest of the cards in the deck and made the "Wisteria Stripe" yaku, "Player A" would calculate their score as 2(20) + 3(10) + 3(5) +10(1) - 115 + 25 - 10 = (-5).
-"Player B"'s score for the round would thus be 5, as the sum of scores in a given round always equals 0.
+If the agreed upon number of rounds have elapsed or the target score has been reached, whichever player has the greater score would be declared the winner.
 # Card Values
 The values of each card in Mushi are the same as in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi), though the reduction in suits leads to different distributions of those card types.
 |Card Type|Value|Number in Deck|